georgetown-penang-street-art-photo

 Street art in George Town

-I’ve seen street art in many cities around the world, like in Rio de Janeiro, Melbourne and Valparaiso, but the street art in George Town won a special place in my heart in an instant because many of the scenes brought back fond childhood memories from the time I used to live in Malaysia.
+I’ve seen street art in many cities around the world, like in Rio de Janeiro and Melbourne, but the street art in George Town won a special place in my heart in an instant because many of the scenes brought back fond childhood memories from the time I used to live in Malaysia.
 In 2012, the authorities commissioned Ernest Zacharevic, a young artist from Lithuania, to create six works in the streets of George Town.
 The result was stunning and quickly gained worldwide fame.
-I’d heard a lot and seen many photos of these six works of art so on my recent trip, I made it a point to find them.
-This made my stroll around George Town so much fun as it felt like I was on a treasure hunt!
-Along the way, I discovered many more pieces of art commissioned by local companies and organisations.

 boy-motorbike-george-town-street-art-photo